burnpiro/erdem.pl/content/posts/2019/2019-08-10-React-performance-trick/React-performance-trick.md

 ![Object](./optimized-function.png)

-If you take a look on screenshoots above, you can notice that first time V8 goes through `premonomorphic (.) -> monomorphic (1) -> polymorphic (P)-> megamorphic (N)` states but second one stays in `premonomorphic (.) -> monomorphic (1)` state.
+If you look on screenshots above, you can notice that first time V8 goes through `premonomorphic (.) -> monomorphic (1) -> polymorphic (P)-> megamorphic (N)` states but second one stays in `premonomorphic (.) -> monomorphic (1)` state.
 In my [previous post](/2019/08/v-8-function-optimization#back-to-our-function) I've described how optimization works in V8.
-In this case we have to deal with **Megamorphic** function and that means it won't be optimized by the engine.
-On the other hand we have **Monomorphic** function which is optimized for given Shape (Fiber's Shape).
-So even with extra layer (more complicated object), function might execute faster.
+Here we have to deal with **Megamorphic** function and that means it won't be optimized by the engine, on the other hand we have **Monomorphic** function which is optimized for a given Shape (Fiber's Shape).
+So even with an extra layer (more complicated object), function might execute faster.

 ## Conclusions

 This is just one of many optimizations done inside React codebase.
 Reason for describing this one is because it's useful outside React.
 Angular is using the same approach with sth called `View Nodes`.
 You might even want to implement this kind of structure inside our own application.

 I have to apologize for oversimplifying React structure.
 I really encourage you to check it out and see how workLoop actually works under the hood.
-My point was to show that even if you have to process a lot of different components there is a way to speed up function execution by creating "special" containers instead of passing components directly.
+My point was to show that even if you have to process a lot of different components, there is a way to speed up function execution by creating "special" containers instead of passing components directly.

 If you want to run that code on your machine <a href="https://gist.github.com/burnpiro/fec834b8473ffecd439ae5c98855bc61" target="_blank">check out this gist</a>.
 Feel free to modify components or `FiberNode` implementation and see what happens.